DrmagicE/gmqtt/README.EN.md

 profile: {cpu: "cpuprofile", mem: "memprofile"}
 # Set to true to enable logging.
 Defaults to false
 logging: false
+# persistence sessions/messages persistence
+# persistence.path The directory of persistent files
+# persistence.max_offline_messages The maximum count of messages that can be saved in memory per session.
+If overflow,all offline messages of the client will be  written into a file
+persistence: {path: 'persistence', max_offline_messages: 0 }
 # listener
 # listener.$.protocol:Set the protocol to accept for this listener.
 Can be mqtt, the default, or websockets.
 # listener.$.addr:Bind address, it wil pass to net.Listen(network, address string) address parameter.